 Skip to content

-So you are not the “outgoing type” or would rather curl up with a book on Friday night and not engage the world.
+So you are not the ‘outgoing type’ or would rather curl up with a book on Friday night and not engage the world, but it’s crucial to consider engaging others for Christ in every aspect of life.
 Or maybe you are the “life of the party” kind of person and hate sitting in silence.
 Both people are created by God and uniquely wired to have a way to “charge up their batteries.”
-But when it comes to engaging those around us for Christ, our sole purpose for doing so should not be to only get something out of those relationships.
+But when it comes to engaging others for Christ, our sole purpose for doing so should not be to only get something out of those relationships.
+It’s about sharing the love of God with those we encounter.
 We should also be looking for ways to give.

 Paul says in 1 Corinthians 9:19-23 a direct reason to introverts and extroverts to engage the culture and find new friends.
 You can see three versions of this text HERE, but the ESV says it this way: